kelvinsekx/portfolio/src/content/articles/when-i-got-my-first-job.md

 description: "about my first job scenario after school"
 ---

 In my mother's land after first degree all citizens are expected to on board on a 12 months compulsory service - NYSC.
-I was done with mine by June 31, 2020, usually what coomes after service is "Job search".
+I was done with mine by June 31, 2020, usually what comes after service is "Job search".
 Mine was no exception.

 Not until January of the subsequent year, I was working for free in a small farm somewhere in Ibadan.
 But Hey, I got a job offer as a teacher in a leading secondary school in the same area I lived.
 Before then, I have made a covenant with myself to only work per time as a teacher.
 Well do you need that part...let's move on.